Best Racing Drones iMore 2021

 Drone racing is one of the fastest-growing sports, and it's a fun hobby or pet project to pick up.
-It requires an investment of time and equipment but has a relatively low cost of entry.
+While we love the Mavic Air 2 for learning skills and snapping pictures, it's a tad heavy for racing.
+Drone racing requires an investment of time and equipment but has a relatively low cost of entry.
 Ready to get started?
 My top pick is the Walkera F210 3D, but it's not the only drone I recommend.
-This list will guide you to the best racing drone for your skill level and budget.
+This list will guide you to the best racing drones for your skill level and budget.

 - Best Overall: Walkera F210 3D